 At the end of the semester, students will report on the final outcomes of their projects.
-This includes both a class presentation (tentatively during the final full week of class before the reading period: December 5-9) and a written report (due during finals week).
+This includes both a class presentation (recorded, due during finals week) and a written report (due during finals week).

 The final report should be a significant extension of the project proposal with the final solution fully explained (including its various components) with enough detail that the project could be replicated by an interested reader.
 Groups should also discuss: